lefherz/academics/BAnotes.md

   * formulate target state
   * act
 * cyberneticians should be aware of the blind spots of systemic thinking and reflect on them.

 How does technology produce autonomy?
 * how does willensfreiheit relate to autonomy and what is the new human
 * there is a lot of technology, and different people tend to different software (everything is software?) - becoming different cyborgs
 * Some people engage in wikis – producing a social objectivity after certain rules, but open
 * Cloud technology proves to be an interesting approach to open access – lots of data is now stored in a way where it is more easily share-able.
+* Why is it good if autonomous cyborgs make their own decisions based on lots of data?
 * Also there seems to be a difference between open source and proprietary technology
 * The more you understand this, the more you see how it forms you – and can steer this to form yourself (cite nietzsche/cyberrorty)
 * Some are ready to choose between different messengers, some don’t want to care